shreyajha10/React-Assignment-1/README.md

 # React To-Do List Application

-This is a simple React-based To-Do List application.
+This is a simple React-based To-Do application.
 It allows users to add, delete, and mark tasks as completed.

 ## Features
 - Add new tasks.